 The town of Detroit in the Santiam Valley, Blue River and Vida in coastal Lane County, and Phoenix and Talent in southern Oregon have been substantially destroyed, according to Gov. Brown.

-Firefighters are hoping changes in the wind on Thursday will allow for containment.
-The past two days have had strong 50 mile-per-hour easterly winds blowing west.
+September 8th and 9th have had strong 50 mile-per-hour easterly winds blowing west.
 Normally, however, wind blows in from the Pacific Ocean at gentler speeds.

 Impact on air quality